 We share your personal data within the Culture Trip Group.
-This will involve transferring your data outside the United Kingdom and European Economic Area (UK and EEA).
+This will involve transferring your data outside the United Kingdom and European Economic Area (

 Some of our external third parties are based outside the UK and EEA so their processing of your personal data will involve a transfer of data outside the UK and EEA.

 Whenever we transfer your personal data out of the UK and EEA, we ensure a similar degree of protection is afforded.

-Please Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and EEA.
+Contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and EEA. 🔒 Data security